A Talking Cat!?!: Production

 The film is one of several direct-to-video family films directed by David DeCoteau under the pseudonym Mary Crawford.
 It was shot in three days in the same mansion as director DeCoteau's 1313 series.

-Eric Roberts' dialogue was recorded in 15 minutes over a phone call.
+Sources conflict on exactly how Eric Roberts's dialogue as Duffy was recorded; in a 2017 episode of the podcast Eric Roberts Is The F*****g Man, Roberts said that he recorded his dialogue in the bathroom of "some guy's house" as the bathroom had the best acoustics, while in a 2020 interview with The B-Movie Podcast, DeCoteau claimed that Roberts recorded the dialogue in his own living room in just fifteen minutes.
+DeCoteau also claimed that Roberts recorded his lines in 15 minutes over a phone call.

 Reception

 Critical reception was predominantly negative, with Film.com criticizing the character of Duffy and the laziness of the special effects.
 The A.V.
 Club gave a mostly negative review for the film, but stated that "for lovers of utter, unredeemable trash, it is highly recommended."
 CraveOnline also gave a negative review, but also recommended it as a film for "Bad Movie Night".

 In his book So Bad, It's Good II: Electric Bookaloo, Edward Scimia writes of Roberts' performance that "It's safe to call his delivery of the cat's lines disinterested. [...]
 There's also the puzzling audio quality of his material: it clearly stands out from the rest of the film, with many remarking that it sounds as though he recorded his lines in a bathroom."
 He sums up the movie with "In the end, Duffy uses his demonic powers for good, helping to [...] teach several cast members valuable lessons about...whatever.
 You don't really care.
 It's a terrible movie about a talking cat."

 In an interview, DeCoteau said of the film that "people have called me who I haven't seen since high school who said, 'David, after 100 movies you've finally made a movie we like.'"
 He added, "I watched it again, because I hadn't seen it since we made it, and it is so ridiculous and hilarious and over-the-top."

-YouTuber JonTron also uploaded a video reviewing the film, commenting on the poor script and editing quality.
-The video has over 15 million views as of January 2023.

 It was also spoofed by RiffTrax on June 26, 2018.